rajdeepbattula/Cloud-computing/README.md

-**Customer Support Response Analysis on Twitter**
+# Customer Support Response Analysis

-This project analyzes customer support interactions on Twitter using a public dataset.
-It explores patterns in customer messages, company responses, and response times.
-The work includes data cleaning, feature preparation, sentiment scoring, and basic machine learning models to understand how message sentiment relates to response behavior.
-The project provides a simple overview of how customer communication patterns can be studied using data and classification methods.
+This project examines customer support interactions on Twitter using a public dataset.
+It includes data cleaning, feature preparation, sentiment scoring, and simple machine learning models to study response patterns.
+The project provides a general overview of how customer communication can be analyzed using data and classification methods.

+## Key Steps
+- Data cleaning and preparation
+- Feature creation (sentiment score, response duration)
+- Basic model evaluation
+- Simple interpretation of response patterns

+## Tools Used
+Python
+Pandas
+Scikit-learn
+VADER Sentiment

+## Summary
+The project explores how sentiment relates to customer support response behavior.